Eussy/Eussy.github.io/_posts/2021-02-28-adding-categories-tags-in-posts.md

 summary: "Learn how to add categories in posts"
 author: xplor4r
 date: '2021-02-28 1:35:23 +0530'
-category: ['jekyll','guides', 'sample_category']
+category: ['guides', 'guides']
 tags: jekyll
 thumbnail: /assets/img/posts/code.jpg
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes, multi categories and tags
 usemathjax: false
-permalink: /blog/adding-categories-tags-in-posts/
+permalink: /blog/guide/adding-categories-tags-in-posts/
 ---

 ## Adding Multiple Categories in Posts